Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Experimental details: molecular discovery with JKO-ICNN (MOSES dataset)

-\paragraph{JKO-ICNN QED Histogram Trajectories} In Figure \ref{fig:qed_hist_traj}, we present several time steps of the histograms of the QED values for the decoded SMILES strings corresponding to the point clouds for the experiment that used $\mathrm{Sinkhorn}$ as the distribution distance with weight 10,000.
+In Figure \ref{fig:qed_hist_traj}, we present several time steps of the histograms of the QED values for the decoded SMILES strings corresponding to the point clouds for the experiment that used $\mathrm{Sinkhorn}$ as the distribution distance with weight 10,000.